Here are 5 steps to getting a handle on flying weather when planning your next trip:

 - Zero in on your route of flight.
 Now that you have a good foundation, it’s time to zero in on what the weather is doing and what it is expected to do where you are going to fly.
 No need to pay too much attention to that cold front approaching the Oregon coast when your trip takes you from Tampa to Tallahassee.

 - Metar, TAF, PIREPS, NOTAMS, Winds Aloft.
 Ok, now we’re getting down to business!
 This is where you take the background information you have gathered and add all the specific information you need to plan your flight.
-When you call a FSS briefer and ask for a standard briefing, they will give you (not necessarily in this order) the latest reported weather at your points of departure and arrival plus forecast weather for those locations (Metar & TAF).
+When you call a Flight Service (FSS) briefer and ask for a standard briefing (or get a briefing on your favorite EFB), they will give you (not necessarily in this order) the latest reported weather at your points of departure and arrival plus forecast weather for those locations (Metar & TAF).
 In between those points, you’ll get any weather reports from other pilots in the area (PIREP) plus weather conditions that could prove hazardous to aircraft operations (AIRMET & SIGMET).
 Knowing the reported surface wind is great, but since you are flying “aloft,” the wind speed and direction (plus temperature) for the altitudes at which you are planning to fly is very helpful information.
 Instrument approach out of service?
 Taxiway closed?
-President coming to town?
 Those non weather-related but important operational details are covered by NOTAMs.

 - All of this information can also be obtained in a briefing online on ADDS (Aviation Digital Data Service).
 It contains tons of valuable data.